 Another top experience to try whilst visiting Kyoto is staying in a Japanese Ryokan.
 These traditional inns date back to the Edo period of Japan and whilst they can be found across the country, some of the most historic and traditional ryokans are found in Kyoto.

 Fancy visiting one of these destinations for yourself?
-We visit all of these cities on our group tours.
+We visit the majority of these cities on our group tours.